tmaybe/dev.socrata.com/consumers/examples/analyzing-open-data-with-sas.md

 ### Closing

-Before writing this post, I hadn't use SAS since an introductory undergraduate statistics class but because it is so easy to get data out of Socrata using standard APIs that support CSV, I was able to whip up this example in a matter of hours.
+Before writing this post, I hadn't used SAS since an introductory undergraduate statistics class but because it is so easy to get data out of Socrata using standard APIs that support CSV, I was able to whip up this example in a matter of hours.

 Have a great example of your own?
 Please [contribute]({{ site.github_repo }}) to our community-maintained documentation!